yvt/openspades/README.md

 ### cg_particles
 Recommended: 0

 As simple as it gets.
-Turn particles on or off along with some extra stuff.
+Turn particles on or off along with some extra settings.
 This can and will hide grenade particles, which may be useful.

 ### r_vsync
 Recommended: 0